 The tools might be web-based software… or they might be simple spreadsheets.

 I’ve created a number of time-saving tools for Sakas & Company and my clients.
+Many of them are available in my Agency Profitability Toolkit.
 They include:

 - Client ranking matrix (to identify which clients to grow vs. fire)